expo/expo/docs/versions/unversioned/sdk/notifications.md

 Note: Most people do not need to use this.
 It is easier to use `getExpoPushTokenAsync` unless you have a specific reason to need the actual device tokens.
 We also don't guarantee that the iOS and Android clients will continue expecting the same push notification payload format.

-Returns a native APNS or GCM token that can be used with another push notification service.
+Returns a native APNS, FCM or GCM token that can be used with another push notification service.
+If firebase cloud messaging is configured on your standalone Android app ([see guide here](https://docs.expo.io/versions/latest/guides/using-fcm)), it will return an FCM token, otherwise it will return a GCM token.

 #### Arguments